-Eduction uses the configured Regex, on page 331 to run an initial check to find potential matches in your input text.
+Eduction uses the configured Regex, on page 343 to run an initial check to find potential matches in your input text.
 It then creates a match window by selecting characters before and after the potential match, and then uses your grammar to find actual matches in these windows.

-You configure the window size by using WindowCharsBeforeMatch, on the next page and WindowCharsAfterMatch.
+You configure the window size by using WindowCharsBeforeMatch, below and WindowCharsAfterMatch.
 Eduction sets the end of a match window at the closest word boundary after the configured number of characters.

 Type: Long

 Default: None

 Required: No

 Configuration Section: MyPreFilterTask

 Example: WindowCharsAfterMatch=100

-See Also: TokenWithPunctuation, on page 335